When both Chapters of bankruptcy are available in Florida, Chapter 13 bankruptcy may present some unique advantages over Chapter 7.

 You’d like the Automatic Stay to protect you for a longer period of time.

-You’re protected from your creditors collection efforts by the Automatic Stay, which kicks in as soon as your bankruptcy case is filed.
+The Automatic Stay protects you from your creditor’s collection efforts; they kick in as soon as your bankruptcy case is filed.
 When the automatic stay is in effect, your creditors are prohibited from contacting you or pursuing more aggressive collection measures.
 Wage garnishments, bank levies, vehicle repossession, foreclosure, utility shutoffs, etc. become hard no-nos.

 In a Chapter 7 bankruptcy, this peace of mind will only endure 3 to 5 months.
 Except in rare circumstances, the automatic stay in Chapter 13 bankruptcy lasts for the duration of your Ch.
 13 plan.